 Be on the lookout for scams.
-Basically, if it sounds too good to be true, then it probably is.
-In addition, if someone claims to have “great merchandise” and they start leading you into an alleyway, or some stand-alone warehouse…don't go.
+If it sounds too good to be true, then it probably is.
+In addition, if someone claims to have “great merchandise” and they start leading you into an alleyway or some stand-alone warehouse…don't go.

-Hand in hand with protecting your belongings is leaving all your valuables in your hotel safe, and avoiding fancy clothes.
+Hand in hand with protecting your belongings is leaving all your valuables in your hotel safe and avoiding fancy clothes.
 The richer you look, the more likely it is that you will be scammed.